Pets

 Feeding

 Each pet can be fed up to three times a day which grants temporary bonuses.
 The first feed is free and lasts for 12 hours, the second feed costs 150 gold or you can watch an ad which adds an additional 6 hours to the time the pet is full, while the third feed will cost 50 gems and add another additional 6 hours to the time the pet is full.
 When your pet is full all of the talents in the Pet's Family talent tree will increase by two ranks.
-Also, each Pet has a loyalty bar.
-This loyalty bar is only increased by the second and third feedings in the day.
-If you increase this loyalty to 100 the talents in the Pet Family's corresponding tree gain 2 ranks and have their rank limit increased by 2 as well.
+Also, each Pet has an affection bar.
+This affection bar is only increased by the second and third feedings in the day.
+If you increase this affection to 100 the talents in the Pet Family's corresponding tree gain 2 ranks and have their rank limit increased by 2 as well.
+This used to be called Loyalty as you can see in the below images but has been updated to Affection.

 Feed Pet 1 Feed Pet 2 Feed Pet 3 Feed Pet 4